 3 packages of frozen corn (a total of 12 ears cut into thirds or halves) – divided

 ***These ingredients will be enough for two full lobster pots, so cut in half if a smaller crowd.
 I fed a dozen adults and lots of kids who really only wanted the corn, potatoes and sausage.

 Some are going to say that on the 4th of July we should use fresh corn.
 Well, part of the reason to use frozen is to slow down the boil as to not overcook the lobster tails.

 Before we start, I highly recommend covering an 8 foot table with a disposable plastic table cloth and then a few layers of newspaper.
 This is going to move faster than most think, so this is very important.
 The last thing anyone wants is the lobsters to be ready to eat and having to wait for someone to find the table cloth and start spreading newspaper.

-Start by filling your pot with enough water so everything can be submerged but not too much that the water will pour over the sides when everything is dropped in the pot.
+Start by filling your lobster pot (which is a Turkey Fryer filled with water rather than oil) with enough water so everything can be submerged but not too much that the water will pour over the sides when everything is dropped in the pot.
 How much exactly?
 That depends in the size of the pot and how much you are cooking at one time.
 It’s something you are going to have eyeball and hope you get right.
 If you don’t have enough you can add more.
 If you have too much, pray nobody is wearing open toed shoes or is barefoot nearby.
 Once the pot is full and over the propane heater, add the bags of crab boil, liquid crab boil, cayenne, salt, hot sauce (you can always add more hot sauce if you want more heat), and half the lemons.
 Crank up the heater.
 Now head over and prep the rest of the ingredients while the water comes to a boil.